Piratas de Quebradillas: 2012–2013

 In 2012, Quebradillas was bought by new owner Felix Rivera.
 The new ownership made a series of changes in personnel, and for the 2013 season acquired the rights to NBL stars Shawn Redhage and Kevin Lisch.
 On July 29, 2013, Quebradillas won (89-72) the final game of the 2013 final series in a six-game duel against Leones de Ponce.
 The win gave Quebradillas' its 5th championship in the team's history.

 2014

 In 2014, Felix Rivera moved the Quebradillas franchise to Manatí with the name Atenienses.
 Past owner Carlos Rodríguez established another team for the city and the Piratas de Quebradillas came back with a new roster.
 The agreement with the league was only for one year team.
 The 2014 Quebradillas did not qualify for the league playoffs.

 2015–present

 David E. Rivera, bought the Mets of Guaynabo basketball team and transferred it to Quebradillas with the name Piratas.

 In 2016, the franchise was purchased by businessman Roberto Roca.

-Current roster

-The Piratas de Quebradillas roster for the 2024 BSN season: